natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 ### All Together

 TODO: Since we need separate dry contacts or opto-couplers for two components, we will need a "splitter".
 A starting place would be [this sparkfun opto-isolator breakout](https://www.sparkfun.com/products/9118).
 TODO: Since we need a >8.5v DC 'wet' signal we will also need some conditioning.
 Could possibly use the RBSLD inverter.

-### Open Questions to REC Q Supplier

-The REC temperature sensor - does it contain 3 sensors?

-When will variable REC precharge be available?

-Can a remote switch be used to turn off/on Battery/Main Contactor?

-What cables are included?

-If not included, Recommended Wire for Battery Voltage Sense, Shunt?

-If not included, what is the BMS side shunt connector type?